Early Registration and Results

 - Seminars are awarded in order of preference, by priority group, until they fill.

 - The program processes the first three course choices for each student record together, awarding reverse priority courses first.
 When all reverse priority courses are available for a student, the computer will schedule in priority order.

 - The program then processes all remaining courses in the order requested, until the student’s schedule is full.
 Students in the same priority group are assigned random numbers for each course requested, ensuring that seats are awarded randomly regardless of the order in which the records are processed.

 Confirmation: After saving and submitting your early registration requests, you should get a green message indicating that all of your changes have been accepted.
 If you get a red message, you entered something incorrectly, and you must correct the error and submit changes again until the green message comes up.
 Additionally, an email confirmation goes to the email address in the Texas Law system (make sure it’s accurate) within one hour indicating what courses you have requested every time you hit the submit button.
 Each will have a date and time stamp to indicate your most recent changes.

 You may make changes to your course requests at any time during the week of early registration.

 To find out which courses you have been awarded: Go to Early Registration Results any time on or after the first day of the add/drop period.

-NOTE: Students who do not submit course requests during early registration may register during subsequent add/drop periods, but priority status is lost.
+NOTE: All students are eligible to participate in early registration during the Spring semester; however, only second-year and third-year J.D. students are eligible in the Fall semester, when first-year courses are pre-assigned to incoming students.
+Students who do not submit course requests during early registration may register during subsequent add/drop periods, but priority status is lost.